egovernment/egovernment.github.io/_documentation/codebase/model-eregistrations.markdown

 ###### Requirements (represented at `requirements` namespace)

 All (non payment) requirements we will have towards investor.
 In most common cases it's about documents to be further uploaded in documents section.
-Sometimes it can be just general information that we will require an `id` but what specificailly _id_ (whether national id or passport etc.) would have to be resolved in later part of a flow.
+Sometimes it can be just general information that we will require an `id` but what specifically _id_ (whether national id or passport etc.) would have to be resolved in later part of a flow.

 Resolved requirements are listed in top left part of a guide.
-Sometimes directly in this box given requirement may come with additional questions, e.g. in Salvador we have a requirement in which user have to decide wich one of the 12 documents he wishes to provide to receive registration.
+Sometimes directly in this box given requirement may come with additional questions, e.g. in Salvador we have a requirement in which user have to decide which one of the 12 documents he wishes to provide to receive registration.

 `requirements.map` has predefined all possible requirements.
 Then we have subset collections as:

 - _resolved_ (accessible at `requirements.resolved`) All requirements resolved out of `registrations.requested`.
 It's _applicable_ and no this list that it's treated as a final
 - _applicable_ (accessible at `requirements.applicable`) All _resolved_ requirements that have own `isApplicable` resolved to `true`.
 Normally this collection equals _resolved_ collection.
-Still there can be rare cases where some requirements are applicable conditionally dependening on resolution of some other requirements (e.g. we have requirement as general _Utility bill_ and other more specific _Electricity bill_, we don't want to request _Utility Bill_ when we also require _Electricity bill).
+Still there can be rare cases where some requirements are applicable conditionally depending on resolution of some other requirements (e.g. we have requirement as general _Utility bill_ and other more specific _Electricity bill_, we don't want to request _Utility Bill_ when we also require _Electricity bill).
 It's strictly to address such cases why separation of `resolved` and `applicable` was made

 ###### Costs (represented at `costs` namespace)